Securing Redis Client Connections

 Edit the redislabs.conf content to look as follows:cert = /etc/stunnel/cert.pem key = /etc/stunnel/keyclient.pem cafile = /etc/stunnel/servercerts.pem verify = 2 delay = yes output = /tmp/stunnel.log pid = /tmp/stunnel.pid[redislabs] client = yes accept = 127.0.0.1:6379 connect = [database endpoint value]Where [database endpoint value] is the database endpoint as can be retrieved from RS.

-Note: The value for the accept parameter is the local IP and port that will be used for redirecting the traffic through the secure tunnel to the database endpoint configured in the connect parameter.
+Note: The value for the accept parameter is the local IP and port that is used for redirecting the traffic through the secure tunnel to the database endpoint configured in the connect parameter.

 Copy the contents of the client certificate from cert.pem and enter them in the SSL Client Authentication field, in the RS UI, of the database you would like to secure.
 When done, be sure to save the change.